BigKeeper/bigstash/README.md

 ## Usage

-Run `bin/big-stash` to learn how to use big-stash.
+Run `big-stash` to learn how to use big-stash.

 ### Add a stash with name